What is Mad Cow Disease?

-Make sure you fully understand the
+Make sure you fully understand the restrictions on feeding

-on feedstuffs as they apply to ruminant animals.
+as they apply to ruminant animals.

 Participate in the national surveillance program for BSE and scrapie.
 Compensation ($300 + GST for cattle and $100 + GST for sheep) may be paid to farmers who report an animal with some of the above symptoms and agree to have the animal tested by a vet.
 This is an important part of the ongoing effort to demonstrate to world markets that Australia is BSE and scrapie-free.